New Guangxi clique: New Guangxi Clique and the Northern Expedition

 During the Northern Expedition, Bai Chongxi was the Chief of Staff of the National Revolutionary Army and led the Eastern Route Army which conquered Hangzhou and Shanghai in 1927.
-As garrison commander of Shanghai, Bai also took part in the purge of Communists in the National Revolutionary Army on April 12, 1927 and of the labour unions in Shanghai.
+As garrison commander of Shanghai, Bai also took part in the purge of Communists in the National Revolutionary Army and of the labour unions in Shanghai.
 Li Zongren was the general of the Seventh Army in the Northern Expedition.
 Li went on to be the commanding general of the Seventh Army in the Northern Expedition and captured Wuhan in 1927.
 Li was then appointed commander of the Fourth Army Group, composed of the Guangxi Army and other provincial forces amounting to 16 corps and six independent divisions.
-In April 1928, Li Zongren, with Bai Chongxi, who was credited with many victories over the northern warlords, led the Fourth Army group to advance on Beijing, capturing Handan, Baoding, and Shijiazhuang, by June 1.
+In April 1928, Li and Bai, who was credited with many victories over the northern warlords, led the Fourth Army group to advance on Beijing, capturing Handan, Baoding, and Shijiazhuang, by June 1.
 Zhang Zuolin withdrew from Beijing on June 3, and Li's army seized Beijing.
 Bai commanded the forward units which first entered Beijing and Tianjin.